 In the central excavation area (area A) that is currently located in the Ramses Gate Garden remnants of a community from the close of the 17th century and the first half of the 16th century BCE were discovered.
 From the Late Bronze Age (the latter half of the 16th century and the 15-century BCE.) the remnants of buildings that were built out of bricks on stone foundations were discovered.

-From the Late Bronze Age (13-1400 BCE) three layers of the settlement were discovered: In the lowest layer, the remnants of structures and a granary built out of unhewn stones were discovered.
+From the Late Bronze Age (13-1400 BCE), three settlement layers were discovered: In the lowest layer, the remnants of structures and a granary built out of unhewn stones were discovered.
 Above it, we find the remains of an entrance gate to a luxurious palace from the period of the Egyptian Pharaoh Ramses II (1237-1304 BCE).

 Between 1956 and 1962, fragments from the monumental facade that once adorned the entrance to a gate in a fortress of Ramesses II (ca. 1279-1212 BCE) were unearthed by Jacob Kaplan during excavations in Jaffa.